 Tobacco, drugs, and alcohol are NOT permitted on course, this includes both time spent in the wilderness and at basecamp.

 Please also DO NOT bring valuables, jewelry, makeup, candy, gum, or large amounts of money.

-You will need to travel to El Paso the day before your course starts (Day 0) by 3:30 PM.
+You will need to travel to El Paso on the first day of your course by 3:30 PM.
 We will book a room for you at the Best Western Plus El Paso Airport Hotel as it is the meeting place for the course start.

-Please meet in the lobby of the Best Western Plus in El Paso, Texas at 3:30 pm the day before your course begins (Day 0).
+Please meet in the lobby of the Best Western Plus in El Paso, Texas at 3:30 pm the day before your course begins.
 Look for OB staff with Outward Bound signs.

 Outward Bound will transport you back to the El Paso International Airport on the last day of the course, arriving by 1:00 PM.
 To ensure adequate time to check-in and navigate security, please do not book any flights departing before 2:00 PM.

 MEALS AND MONEY ON ARRIVAL/DEPARTURE DAYS - Please bring a little cash for meals during your travel days.
 There are minimal food options once you exit the security gate at the airport so plan to get something before you arrive or before you exit security.
 Remember to drink plenty of water throughout travel days!

 MEDICATIONS – If you take a prescription medication, please ensure that you have enough to complete the entire course, and bring a back-up set if possible.
 If you use an inhaler or carry an Epi-pen, please bring 2 sets.